-Whirlpool – the manufacturer of popular UK home appliances – has embarked on a nationwide repair campaign following reports of problems with tumble dryers causing house fires.
+Whirlpool – the manufacturer of popular UK home appliances – embarked on a nationwide repair campaign in spring 2016 following reports of problems with tumble dryers causing house fires.

 Is it safe to leave your mobile phone charging overnight?

 Whirlpool has launched a national repair scheme to fix the faulty tumble dryers.
 Whirlpool says it has contacted 4 million customers directly to ask them to check for a faulty tumble dryer.

 If the tumble dryer is faulty, Whirlpool will send an engineer to visit to repair the faulty tumble dryer for free.

 In some cases, fluff can come into contact with the heating element in the tumble dryer and potentially cause a fire according to Whirlpool.

 It says such cases are rare, but affected models will require repair.